hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 ## Protocol Buffers definitions
 [protobuf]: #protobuf

-I propose to add them to `protos/client_peers.proto`:
+The definitions proposed to be added to `protos/client_peers.proto`:

 ```protobuf
 message ClientAddPeerRequest {